elfmaster/skeksi_virus/README.md

 /bin, /usr/bin, /sbin, /usr/sbin.
 After it picks a target directory it will have a 1 in 10 chance of infecting each file as it iterates through all of them.

+## Nuances and notes

+Notice we do store string literals, not just on the stack.
+This is because the text and data segment are merged into a single segment and each time the virus copies itself, it copies all of the string data as well.